layerssss/ispjs.org/ispJs.org/Overview.en.md

 ﻿Overview
 ==========================

-ISP.js is an MVC web framework written by C#.
-It's trying to:
+ISP.js is a project under developing.
+It's an MVC framework? a page engine? a web framework? jesus, I don't konw.
+But anyway,  it's trying to:

 *  Cache rendering results for mutiple request.
 *  Let front-end developers write viewer in MVC with Javascript.